dmd-program/dmd-100/projects/narrative/deliver_hypertext_story.md

 ## Report in

-1. To submit the project, you will need to upload the Twine HTML file to a box folder.
+1. To submit the project, you will need to upload the Twine HTML file to a [box.psu.edu shared folder](https://community.box.com/t5/How-To-Guides-for-Sharing/Shared-Links-Overview-And-FAQs/ta-p/142).
+Be sure to set it to **People with the link** or we will not be able to access it.
-2. Post the web link of your Twine narrative to the Canvas feed for the class to review.
+2. Post the share link of the Twine narrative to the Canvas feed for the class to review.
-3. Download the Twine file and submit to the Studio Project Dropbox.
-Post the URL to the Studio page for your classmates to review.